zhanx999/Project_GameBox/README.md

-# GamePoisk
+# GameBox

 **Description:**
-GamePoisk is a web application built with Django where users can explore and discuss games.
+GameBox is a web application built with Django where users can explore and discuss games.
 Users can view game details, system requirements, leave comments, and share their opinions.

 **Features:**
 - User registration and login